zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait Load Objects

-Starts loading the list of soft objects and waits until they are all loaded.
+Starts loading the list of soft objects or list of Primary Asset Ids and waits until they are all loaded.
 You can convert the list of `TSoftObjectPtr` and `TSoftClassPtr` to the list of `FSoftObjectPath` using the `FFlow::ConvertSoftPtrToSoftPath` as described in [Load Objects Async](#load-objects-async).

 ``` cpp
 TArray<FSoftObjectPath> ObjectsToLoad;